 - overripe bananas - the best kind to use recipes like this!

-- sugar - though the bananas are sweet, your banana bread could still use some help from sugar.
+- white sugar - though the bananas are sweet, your banana bread could still use some help from sugar.

 - baking powder - a leavening agent that will give your result a fluffy texture.